iroblesrazzaq/RallyVision/README.md

-# DeepMatch Tennis Point Detector
+# RallyVision Tennis Point Detector

 CLI tool to detect tennis points from a raw match video and output a segmented video + CSV.